[?] Subscribe To This Site

 8 Goals for Preschool Training

-Parents should also focus on these 8 goals for preschool training to develop their children's character and other life skills.
+Parents should focus on these 8 goals for preschool training to develop their children's character and other life skills.

 School Readiness Skills and some academic preparation should be developed in the preschool years, but not at the expense character training.
 These 8 Goals for Preschool Training highlight some points on which parents should focus during this critical time in their children's lives.